beast-dev/doc/tutorials/continuous_traits/continuous_traits.md

 Looking through all the co-precisions it is clear there is a strong negative value for trait 4 and 5 (beakD and gonysW).
 This is corresponds to a strong positive correlation (the variance/covariance matrix is the inverse of the precision matrix).

-You can also construct a summary MCC tree using the TreeAnnotator tool and then visualise individual dimensions of the traits using FigTree (i.e., by colouring the branches).
-We currently don't have any multivariate visualisation tools for these analyses but we hope to provide some in the future.
+You can also construct a summary MCC tree using the TreeAnnotator tool and then visualize individual dimensions of the traits using FigTree (i.e., by coloring the branches).
+We currently don't have any multivariate visualization tools for these analyses but we hope to provide some in the future.

 {% include links.html %}